bueler/nade/index.md

 ---
 layout: course-page
-title: Bueler's Math F615 in Spring 2023 at UAF
+title: Bueler's Math F615 in Spring 2025 at UAF
 ---

+# WARNING: UNDER CONSTRUCTION AND WITH BROKEN LINKS!!

-Welcome to the public homepage of **Math F615 Numerical Analysis of Differential Equations**, Spring 2023, in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).
+Welcome to the public homepage of **Math F615 Numerical Analysis of Differential Equations**, Spring 2025, in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

 #### Instructor:  [Ed Bueler](http://bueler.github.io/)